dkcOhio/OneMillionDigitsofPi/ReadMe.txt

 The python code relies on the mpmath module to take care of the large number of digits.
 Note that I set the precision to 1,000,100 instead of just 1M.
 This was necessary to take care of compounding rounding errors in the last digits.

 3. Checking
 Having generated 1,000,000 digits, it was necessary to check the calculation.
 I retrieved 1 million digits from the website https://www.piday.org/million/.
 I saved the html file and then used notepad to strip out the html and save the actual digits as a txt file.
-I created an Access database and imported the text file created by my python code and the text file take from piday.
+I created an Access database and imported the text file created by my python code and the text file taken from piday.
 The comparison agrees to the last decimal place.

 4. Why
 Just for fun.
 There is no use for all these digits.
 NASA estimates that with 40 digits you can calculate the circumference of the visible universe (r= 46 billion light years) and your answer would be off by no more than diameter of a hydrogen atom.